 If you are riding with your power meter, but are not getting any readings displayed on the head unit, there are several things to check to determine the issue.
-Please check through the following topics for some tips and suggestions to resolve your issue.
+Please check through the following topics for some tips and suggestions to resolve your issue

 Is the power meter connected to the head unit?

-First confirm that your head unit is indeed connected to the power meter.
+First, confirm that your head unit is indeed connected to the power meter.
 Most head units will show a prompt on the display once the power meter connects.
 On Garmin head units, the Power Icon will flash while the unit is searching and appear solid when the power meter is connected.
-You can also verify connection by attempting to calibrate the power meter, as this function will be unavailable if the unit is not paired.
+You can also verify the connection by attempting to calibrate the power meter, as this function will be unavailable if the unit is not paired.

 On Garmin head units, the power meter's connection can be confirmed in the power meter settings portion of the menu.
 It will also enable to calibrate option automatically when it is connected (and it will be disabled if it is not actively connected).

 If it appears the head unit is unable to connect, please see a separate topic for help steps: I can't get my power meter to pair or connect (New Unit) / I can't get my power meter to pair or connect (Existing Unit)

 Your Stages Power meter's ANT+ ID is listed on the silver sticker affixed to the inside of your left crank.
 Please note this number to verify that your head unit is paired to the correct unit and hasn't picked up a nearby sensor.